I2PC/docs/docs/Installation/Installations/index.rst

 .. note::

-   This `list of libraries <https://i2pc.github.io/docs/Installation/Requirements/index.html#dependencies>`_ are required for Xmipp.
+   This `list of libraries <https://i2pc.github.io/docs/Installation/Requirements/index.html#dependencies>`_ are required for Xmipp, please install it before continue the installation steps

 Installation
 """"""""""""""""""